An IDE-like tool for legislative drafting

 • We aim to do that by producing illustrative mock-ups, plus a basic specification as a starting point for any interested developers.

-• We want drafters to imagine an equivalent for them of the “Integrated Development Environments” that help programmers to code (ideally with a tool sitting inside our Word templates or XML editors), rather than thinking we mean they have to draft their text first and then go back over it to mark it up.
+• We want legislative drafters to imagine an equivalent for them of the “Integrated Development Environments” that help programmers to code (ideally with a tool sitting inside our Word templates or XML editors).
+We want to avoid legislative drafters imagining we mean they have to draft their text first and then go back over it to mark it up.

-• In the longer term we would like to see developers create these drafting tools, starting with our basic spec, but for now we are just illustrating what a tool could look like.
+• In the longer term we would like to see developers create these drafting tools, starting with our basic spec.
+But for now we are just illustrating what a tool could look like, to set the ball rolling.

 A screenshot of a Python IDE offering help to a coder